damian-lis/fluent-blog/_articles/is-redux-dead.md

 ---
 title: Is Redux really Dead?
-description: Context, hooks, and why it solved much of what Redux did
+description: Context, hooks, and why it solved much of what Redux did.
 cover: /images/covers/isReduxDead.jpeg
 date: 02-10-2021
 tags: